How to Keep Your Personal Data Private on Social Media

 So don’t be lazy when creating profiles.
 Take a few minutes to set up your account using the signup form instead of relying on the ‘Sign up with Facebook’ function.

-With the COVID-19 pandemic making social media a very important tool for communication, it is becoming harder to stay private and keep your personal information safe.
+With social media becoming a very important tool for communication, it is becoming harder to stay private and keep your personal information safe.
 Hopefully, the tips above can help you protect your privacy online while enjoying the benefits of social media.
+It might be a good idea to receive additional training in online safety to be aware of all possible threats and how to be protected against them